-xargs [flags] [ command [ initial-arguments ] ]
+xargs [flags] [command[initial-arguments]]

-Xargs combines the fixed initial-arguments with arguments read from the standard input to execute the specified command one or more times.
+The xargs command combines the fixed initial-arguments with arguments read from the standard input to execute the specified command one or more times.
 The number of arguments read for each command invocation and the manner in which they are combined are determined by the flags specified.

-Command, which may be a shell file, is searched for using the shell \$PATH variable.
+The command specified, which may be a shell file, is searched for using the shell \$PATH variable.
 If command is omitted, /bin/echo is used.

-Arguments read in from standard input are defined to be contiguous strings of characters delimited by one or more blanks, tabs, or newlines; empty lines are always discarded.
-Blanks and tabs may be embedded as part of an argument if escaped or quoted: Characters enclosed in quotes (single or double) are taken literally, and the delimiting quotes are removed.
-Outside of quoted strings a backslash $(\)$ will escape the next character.
+Arguments read in from standard input are defined to be contiguous strings of characters delimited by one or more blanks, tabs, or new lines; empty lines are always discarded.
+Blanks and tabs may be embedded as part of an argument if escaped or quoted; characters enclosed in quotes (single or double) are taken literally, and the delimiting quotes are removed.
+Outside of quoted strings, a backslash (\\) escapes the next character.

-Each argument list is constructed starting with the initial-arguments, followed by some number of arguments read from standard input (exception: see - i flag).
-Flags - i, - l, and - n determine how arguments are selected for each command invocation.
-When none of these flags are coded, the initial-arguments are followed by arguments read continuously from standard input until an internal buffer is full, and then command is executed with the accumulated args.
-This process is repeated until there are no more args.
-When there are flag conflicts (e.g., -1 vs. - n), the last flag has precedence.
-Flag values are:
+Each argument list is constructed starting with the initial-arguments, followed by some number of arguments read from standard input (exception: see -i flag).
+Flags -i, -l, and -n determine how arguments are selected for each command invocation.
+When none of these flags is coded, the initial-arguments are followed by arguments read continuously from standard input until an internal buffer is full.
+Then command is executed with the accumulated arguments.
+This process is repeated until there are no more arguments.
+When there are flag conflicts (for example, -l vs. -n), the last flag has precedence.